ozakary/data-C60_ML/README.md

-# Supporting Data for “Thermal Expansion and Isotope Effects of Chemical Shift of C60-Fullerene Using Machine Learning-Assisted Path Integral Molecular Dynamics”
+# Supporting Data for “Machine Learning-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C60-Fullerene”

 ## Graphical Abstract